ssowonny/diff-pages-action/README.md

 # Diff pages action

-This action takes screenshots of static web pages and find changed screenshots.
+This action takes screenshots of built static pages and find only updated screenshots.
+As long as it just compares the built files, the action can be integrated by any static site generators such as Hugo, middleman and jekyll.

 ## Usage